Will Ben Sims

 If you don’t understand the details of your business you are going to fail.” - Jeff Bezos

-Next, the designers have to analyse the requirements in detail to ensure all the requirements are feasible.
+Next, the designers have to analyze the requirements in detail to ensure all the requirements are feasible.
 If not, find solutions to cover those functionalities.

 Once the requirements are clear… the designers will spend some time on the app markets and check if there are similar concepts already existing.
 If yes, how are they performing, what are their weaknesses or missing areas?
 Furthermore, read the case studies/testimonials of successful apps.